2ofClubsApp/Docs/docs/updateEvent.md

-        "admin": "you must be a manager or owner of the club", "name": "event name must be at least 1 character and a maximum of 50 characters", "description": "event description must be a maximum of 300 characters or less", "location": "event location must be a maximum of 100 characters or less", "fee": "fee must be greater or equal to 0"
+        "admin": "you must be a manager or owner of the club", "name": "event name must be at least 1 character and a maximum of 50 characters", "description": "event description must be a maximum of 300 characters or less", "datetime": "datetime must be in the RFC3339 format and the event must occur later than the current time", "location": "event location must be a maximum of 100 characters or less", "fee": "fee must be greater or equal to 0"
     }